At VMworld, VMware announced its new efforts in cybersecurity, including a service called AppDefense for applications...

 When alerts within AppDefense are found, it's possible to kick off a response from NSX to take action and to block communications, take snapshots for forensics, or even shut down the endpoint.
 This detailed control of what can occur after an alert has been found with AppDefense enables endpoints to be isolated and for remediation to occur quickly and efficiently.
 The automation of AppDefense and the integration of NSX enables in-depth security and an added layer of visibility into workloads that might have been overlooked in the past.

-With the creation of NSX and AppDefense services, VMware has been making big strides in security by focusing on the fundamentals.
-By giving analysts the visibility into their networks and endpoints using least privilege, an understanding of a behavior change enables a quicker incident response time.
+With the creation of NSX and AppDefense services, VMware has been making big strides in its security products by focusing on the fundamentals.
+By giving analysts the visibility into their network insight and endpoints using least privilege, an understanding of a behavior change enables a quicker incident response time.
 I'm excited to see how VMware continues to evolve on its own.

 Learn more about VMware's NSX network